Widen/buildkite-gradle-plugin/README.md

 ## Tasks

 Aside from the `upload{name}Pipeline` tasks created, a `pipelines` task is also provided that lists the names of all pipelines found in the project.
+This is handy for verifying that all your `.buildkite/*.gradle` files were discovered and named correctly before running an upload.

 ## YAML to Groovy DSL Reference